OliverWalterK/rock-paper-scissors/README.md

 ### **Limitations:**

 The code will use the CPU speed of your system and introduce a "fake" timer.
 The timer will speed up for faster CPU's and slow down for slower CPU's.
-The reason for this is to appear as though the webcam stream of imgaes never stops.
-I did not want a countdown that would stop the video feed/loop.
+The reason for this is to appear as though the webcam stream of images never stops.
+I did not want an actual countdown that would stop the video feed/loop.